DIY Felt Christmas Tree for Toddlers

 In order to make it a Christmas tree it needs ornaments!
 To make my “ornaments” (im)perfectly round, I used lids from jars.

 The felt will stick to each other, so you don’t even need to bust out the hot glue gun unless you want to permanently decorate your ornaments.

 BAM!
 You’re done!
 Step back and admire your tree…and then let your toddler go to town decorating it!

-(Edit: When I made this tree, my daughter was on the verge of turning 2.
+(Edit: When I made this tree originally, my daughter was on the verge of turning 2.
 She liked it and played with it, but now, a year later at almost 3, she LOVES it.
 This has already bought us several minutes of blissful quiet time!
 I know have three kids total and they’ve all played with this same DIY Felt Christmas tree!)

 This is a win/win project since the price is right and it entertains my active toddler!

 So run, don’t walk, to your local craft store and get yourself some felt!

 Oh my goodness, this is so adorable!
 I love it!

 I made one two years ago and I just hung it up.
 My 4 year old isn't quite as interested anymore but the 18 month old loves it.
 I glued presents to the bottom of my tree and added decorations with hot glue but it's totally not necessary.
 That's neat that it'll stick on brick by itself.
 I didn't think of double sided tape, I used Velcro command strips.

 I totally forgot to mention that I have plans to make presents for under the tree!
 I have all the stuff for it, I'm just lazy and wanted to get the tree and movable parts up first.
 Glad your little one's playing with yours!
 I also added a "stump" to the bottom of the tree to, you know, make it look more "real," but I forgot to grab brown felt…so it's white.
 Good thing my daughter doesn't judge 🙂